Shelly-Ann Fraser-Pryce aims to continue inspire after fifth 100m world title

 Shelly-Ann Fraser-Pryce wants to continue to inspire generations of women after a fifth world 100m title.

-The 35-year-old defended her 2019 crown at Hayward Field on Sunday evening.
+The 35-year-old defended her 2019 crown at Hayward Field on Sunday evening in the World Athletics Championships.

 She ran a championship record of 10.67 seconds, the sixth fastest time in history, ahead of Jamaica team-mates Shericka Jackson and Elaine Thompson-Herah.